moarief/mollie-next/README.md

 ### Environment Variables Explained

 -   `MOLLIE_API_KEY` is your test API key (starts with `test_`)
+-   `NEXT_PUBLIC_MOLLIE_PROFILE` is your profile ID.
+This is propagated to the client and is needed for Mollie's components to work
 -   `DOMAIN` is the domain the app is running on, including protocol (`https://` or `http://`)
 -   `WEBHOOK_URL` is a URL where Mollie will send webhooks.
 Can be different.
 Recommendation for local development: https://webhook.site